Skip to main content

 ChapterPass runs in any modern desktop browser that supports WebAssembly: Chrome, Firefox, Safari, and Edge.
 It requires a desktop or laptop computer.
 Mobile browsers do not have enough memory or CPU headroom for reliable audio processing at the sustained throughput an audiobook chapter demands.

-For the fastest results: keep the ChapterPass tab visible while processing, close other tabs and applications competing for memory, and plug in your laptop if you are on battery.
+For the fastest results, keep the ChapterPass tab visible while processing, close other tabs and applications competing for memory, and plug in your laptop if you are on battery.
 Browsers reduce processor speed on battery power to conserve energy.
 Chrome typically delivers the fastest processing times due to its V8 WebAssembly engine, but all four browsers produce identical output.
 The processing is deterministic regardless of browser choice.

-The processing happens entirely in your browser using WebAssembly.
+No. The processing happens entirely in your browser using WebAssembly.
 No audio data is sent to a server at any point.
 For narrators working under non-disclosure agreements or handling unreleased manuscripts, this matters.
 Your files stay on your device throughout the entire workflow.
 The trade-off is that processing speed depends on your hardware rather than a server, but for a single audiobook the difference is negligible.

 This is the same type of processing that hardware limiters, compressors, and mastering chains have used for decades.
 The difference is that ChapterPass automates the configuration, coordinates the stages so they do not conflict, and verifies the result against all 8 specs.